Runner’s Trots: 12 Tips To Avoid Unplanned Bathroom Breaks

 Runner’s trots, also called runner’s diarrhea, refers to acute diarrhea induced by exercise.

-Of course, while diarrhea can occur at any time and from numerous factors, running itself (or certain other forms of exercise) can be a causative factor such that the terms runner’s trots and runner’s diarrhea were coined to specifically denote diarrhea caused by running.
+Of course, while diarrhea can occur at any time and from numerous factors, running itself (or certain other forms of exercise) can be a causative factor.
+Thus, the terms runner’s trots and runner’s diarrhea were coined to specifically denote diarrhea caused by running.

-In fact, runner’s trots, or runner’s diarrhea, is known to be such a common phenomenon that there have even been scientific studies designed to specifically examine what causes diarrhea in runners.
+In fact, runner’s diarrhea is such a common phenomenon that scientific studies have even been designed to specifically examine what causes diarrhea in runners.

-Symptoms of runner’s trots include urgency to defecate while running or shortly after running, frequency, loose and liquidy or soft stools, and abdominal cramps and gas.
+Symptoms of runner’s trots include urgency to defecate mid-run or shortly after running, loose bowel movements, and abdominal cramps and gas.

 Although it’s not a pathological condition, runner’s diarrhea can certainly impact performance.